flisanp/ms3-baby-food-recipes/README.md

 ### Features Left To Implement
-- Pagination on recipe pages
+- At the moment there's not so many recipes on the website but eventually it will be a lot more and it could become hard to navigate if everything is on one single page and that is why pagination would be a nice feature to have.
-- Upload own images of recipes instead of URL
+- To upload your own images of the recipe instead of an URL.
+- To save your favourite recipes
 - The possibility for users to delete their own account
-- More information
+- Add more information about the recipes such as allergies, servings, preparation time and so on.

 # Technologies Used